w3f/Grants-Program/applications/Cyborg.md

 ### Ecosystem Fit

-Cyborg Network augments the Polkadot ecosystem by ushering in decentralized cloud and edge computing, crucial for the burgeoning Web3 and blockchain landscapes.
+Cyborg Network augments the Polkadot ecosystem by ushering in decentralized edge computing, crucial for the growing demand of ai and iot applications.
 By primarily catering to Web2 application providers, we're paving the way for a fresh wave of users to engage with the Polkadot ecosystem, fueling its expansion.

-Though Cyborg and the [Phala Network](https://phala.network/) share aspirations of decentralized cloud computing within the Polkadot/Kusama environment, our technical paths are distinct.
+Though Cyborg and the [Phala Network](https://phala.network/) share aspirations of decentralized computing within the Polkadot/Kusama environment, our technical paths and business aspirations are distinct.
 Phala leans towards off-chain computation, anchored by a fortified smart contract platform.
 Our perspective suggests Phala may resonate more with traditional sectors, like health tech, aiming to harness blockchain's innovation.
 Conversely, our insights show that off-chain computation finds favor with Web2-centric applications.
-Hence, rather than viewing Phala as a direct rival, we consider them as a complementary entity, even if occasional market overlaps arise.
+Hence, rather than viewing Phala as a direct rival, we consider them as a complementary entity.

-Our ultimate ambition is to evolve into a comprehensive decentralized edge computing network, thereby unlocking novel markets, especially in real-time data management for edgeAI and edge IoT devices.
+Our ultimate ambition is to become a decentralized edge computing network, thereby unlocking novel markets, especially in real-time computation for edgeAI and edge IoT devices.

-For instance, we've been in discussions with a firm operating security cameras monitoring vehicular compliance, like adherence to seatbelt regulations and lane discipline.
-Their operations grapple with latency challenges attributed to the tangible distance separating cloud data centers and the cameras.
-Our solution addresses this by offering proximate edge instances hosted by local entities but ensuring utmost security through a protected computing environment, a feature we're actively developing.

 The technological landscape sees a plethora of competitors, each carving their niche with unique technical and market strategies.
-Renowned names include [SONM](https://sonm.com/), [Aleph.im](https://aleph.im/), [Akash Network](https://akash.network/), [Golem](https://www.golem.network/) and [Cudos](https://www.cudos.org/) among others.
-The vast spectrum of contenders across diverse ecosystems underscores our mission's gravity.
-To maintain its edge, Polkadot must foster a spectrum of cloud computing initiatives, directly rivaling centralized Web2 behemoths like AWS and Google Cloud, thereby consolidating its position against formidable adversaries.

-It's worth highlighting that the Solana ecosystem, discerning the nuances between different cloud computing models, endorses both in-chain (Akash) and off-chain (Aleph.im) decentralized projects.
-Such a discerning approach grants Solana a competitive edge in the decentralized cloud computing domain.
+Renowned names include [Akash Network](https://akash.network/), and [Golem](https://www.golem.network/) .

 ## Team :busts_in_silhouette: